 Let’s take another example.
 Say, you wish to quit smoking.
 Don’t fight smoking and hate yourself each time you reach out for a cigarette.
 Instead, just bring into your consciousness the thought that smoking is unhealthy and harmful and think about ways to replace/substitute your smoke signals with some healthier alternatives.
 Also don’t fight the urge, don’t resist the temptation.
 After a while, you will find that whenever you have an urge to smoke, you will do something else—go for a jog, or take a shower, or even make love to your spouse.
 The important point is: just do anything you possibly can till the urge passes away.
 You will do all this and more out of love for yourself, and not because of your half-hearted, or wholehearted, determination to quit smoking.

 We have all heard of Mother Teresa’s thoughtful quip, when an activist group asked her if she would join them in their march against the Vietnam War: “No, I won’t march against the War with you, but if you have a march for peace, I’ll be there.”
 Mother Teresa knew that being against anything only expands its disagreeable nature, or intensity.

 So, there it is!
 If you want to become more effective in attaining your goals, cultivate an attitude that Mother Teresa espoused.
-What does this mean, you may well ask.
-The next time you find yourself "pitched" against illiteracy, for instance, try changing your thoughts to becoming your own advocate who's in favour of literacy.
-You will find that instead of blaming the government and its education policies, you will look for ways to spread literacy - may be, sponsor a child's education, or teach part-time, or even donate money to charitable schools run by selfless NGOs.
+In other words, the next time you find yourself “pitched” against illiteracy, for instance, try changing your thoughts to be someone who’s in favour of literacy.
+You will find that instead of blaming the government and its education policies, you will look for ways to spread literacy—may be, sponsor a child’s education, or teach part-time, or even donate money to charitable schools run by selfless NGOs.